Startr/WEB-Sage.Education/src/posts/blog/en/2024-09-26-be-nice-to-ai-it-might-just-make-you-smarter.md

 ## Learning Lessons Beyond the Screen

 Using good manners with AI is about more than just getting better homework help.
 It's practice for real life, too.
-When students get used to communicating respectfully with AI, they're building habits.
-They are building good communication habits to help them talk to people better.
+When students get used to communicating respectfully with AI, they're building and reinforcing good habits.
+They are building healthy communication habits to help them talk to others.

 ## The Science Behind the Smile

 Recent studies back up the idea that being nice to AI pays off ([Ziqi Yin](https://arxiv.org/search/cs?searchtype=author&query=Yin,+Z) et al., 2024).
 Researchers found that polite questions usually got more accurate answers from AI.
 Rude or demanding questions sometimes lead to wrong information.
 More importantly, just as with people, AIs were more likely to make things up when communicated rudely.

+## It's Financially Worth It Too

+Someone on X.com wondered if being polite to AI was a waste of money.
+Sam Altman, to their surprise, responded to them, and said that even if it costs them more money to be polite, it's worth spending that money.
+He thinks it's good to be kind, even to machines.

 ## Wrapping Up